Why didn't you invest in Eastern Poland?: Reception

 Upon the campaign being released to the public it was mocked, and netizens began to create dozens of parodies.
 In January 2013 the advertising campaign was featured in Something Awful's Photoshop Phriday, where it was turned into a meme.
 The parodies showed Eastern Poland as a backward place from another planet, drew inspirations from the works of Zdzisław Beksiński and themes such as the Smolensk disaster, the mutant from the 1990 film Total Recall, implying Poland is a banana republic, among others.
-In the strategy video game Europa Universalis IV, "Invest in Eastern Poland" appears as a national Polish mission.

 Tim Nudd in Adweek noted, on the advertisements, that Eastern Poland is "a region in which you simply must invest, lest you ruin your child's life forever.
 Somewhat more cryptically, the campaign also suggests that your therapist will also be super pissed if you miss the Eastern Poland boat."
 Matthew Yglesias called the advertisement the "greatest economic development poster of all time", but on the theory that investing in Eastern Poland is recommended due to the region catching up with the western half of the country over a long-term period he stated, "If you want to invest in Poland, west is best.
 Convergence is a myth."
 Jan Cieński mirrored Yglesias' opinion, saying on attempts to narrow the gap between the eastern and western areas of the country, that "(i)n the end, despite a clever ad campaign, eastern Poland may well be left behind as the rest of the country races forward."

-Bożena Czaja, the Vice-President of PAIiIZ, told Puls Biznesu that it would likely take a year before the Agency could ascertain whether the campaign was successful, but noted that Korean investors had shown interest in investing in Lublin and Kielce, and that there had been an increased recognition of the Eastern Poland brand.
+Bożena Czaja, the vice-president of PAIiIZ, told Puls Biznesu that it would likely take a year before the Agency could ascertain whether the campaign was successful, but noted that Korean investors had shown interest in investing in Lublin and Kielce, and that there had been an increased recognition of the Eastern Poland brand.
 Sadowski on the progress of the campaign stated, "It's brilliant.
 The advertising worked."